unloggedio/documentation/docs/server.md

 # Unlogged Server

 The unlogged server is a self-hosted service, that can be used with plugin and SDK.
 Deploy the production service with SDK and it will push the logs to unlogged server.
-Then the IntelliJ IDEA can download the test candidates, and the production traffic can be replayed locally.
+Then the IntelliJ IDEA will download the test candidates, and the production traffic will be replayed locally.

 ## Deployment from local file system
 - The server can be deployed without a minio and S3 configuration.
 All files will be stored in the local file system.